Respite nursing for Oxfordshire’s Sick Youngsters

 While we think it’s best for children with terminal or complex illness to be cared for at home, around familiar things like siblings, family and pets, it places a huge burden of care on their families, who are left to care for a child with very complex medical needs, 24 hours a day, 7 days a week.

-Until 2002, when ROSY began, there was only a tiny provision of extra help for parents who had sick children at home.
-ROSY was set up by Craig Milner, brother of Bev Wilson, one of the two part-time respite nurses who were struggling to cope with the respite nursing needs of the families in Oxfordshire nursing desperately sick children in their homes.
-These children were well looked after in hospital but the parents were very much on their own once the child was discharged, despite requiring 24 hour care.
+Until ROSY was founded in 2002 there was very limited provision of respite nursing in the home, for parents with profoundly sick children.
+ROSY was set up by Craig Milner and his sister Bev Wilson, one of the two part time respite nurses who were struggling to cope with the respite nursing needs of Oxfordshire families.
+Children were well looked after in hospital but parents were very much on their own once the child was discharged, despite requiring 24 hour care.

 All our respite nurses are chosen, trained and allocated by the NHS, which allows us to concentrate on raising the money to pay their salaries.
 There are no overheads, and most who work for ROSY, do so voluntarily.
 Which means that every penny raised goes towards paying for nursing care, equipment for the children, creating opportunities to bring our families together and making life easier for the ROSY families.